toddkitta/CortanaIntelligenceWorkshopPrereqDeployment/README.md

 ![alt text](/images/prereqparms.PNG "Azure Deployment GUI")

 * APPNAME - This should be a short (10 or fewer characters), but unique string that will be a prefix to all of the resources deployed.
 For example, if you type in *smithcis*, your Spark cluster will be called *smithcisspark* and your Lab VM will be called *smithcislab*.
+* DEPLOYMENTLOCATION - The default deployment location for the resources needed for the workshop.
+Note that this does NOT have to be the same as the location chosen for the Resource Group.
 * CLUSTERLOGINUSERNAME - The username that will be created for the Spark cluster.
 * CLUSTERLOGINPASSWORD - The associated password with the Spark username.
 The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter.
 * LABVMUSERNAME - The username that will be created for the Lab VM.